 1. General Life improvement

-– Learning and consequently being able to speak a new language can be fun, opening up new doors both socially and professionally speaking.
+Learning and consequently being able to speak a new language can be fun, opening up new doors both socially and professionally speaking.
 It’s also worth noting that companies value bilingual employees, who have the possibility to earn slightly more than their monolingual colleagues.
-Additionally, Bilinguals also show improved levels in problem-solving, decision making and multitasking as learning a new language isn’t just a new way of speaking, but often a whole new way of thinking.
+Additionally, bilinguals also show improved levels of problem-solving, decision-making and multitasking as learning a new language isn’t just a new way of speaking, but often a whole new way of thinking.

 2. Health benefits